The synthetic instrument: From sparse association to sparse causation: Simulation studies

 \section{Simulation studies}

 In this section, we evaluate the numerical performance of the proposed SIV method and compare it with other methods across various scenarios.
 First, we assess the performance of the SIV method under a linear outcome model in Section \ref{sec:simu_linear}.
 Next, we evaluate the algorithm in the context of a nonlinear outcome model in Section \ref{sec:sim_nonlinear}.

-In Section \ref{sec:MS} of the supplementary material, we explore an alternative moment selection estimator inspired by the work of \cite{andrews1999consistent} and compare it with our proposed estimator.
+We provide additional simulation results in the supplementary material.
+In Section~\ref{sec:simuweakeffect}, we present simulation results for various estimators under dense confounding with many weak effects.
+In Section~\ref{sec:MS}, we explore an alternative moment selection estimator, inspired by the work of \citet{andrews1999consistent}, and compare it with our proposed estimator.
+Section~\ref{sec:CI_sup} discusses the construction of confidence intervals for selected causal variables using the \texttt{ivreg} function.
+Finally, in Section~\ref{sec:countdata}, we extend the SIV algorithm to confounded count data, where the effect of the unmeasured confounder on the outcome cannot be additively separated from the effect of the treatment.